leafaraujo/leafaraujo/README.md

 ## About me

 My name is Rafael Andrade, and i'm a studend of information technology (IT) at UFRN (Universidade Federal do Rio Grande do Norte) in the paid hours, i like to develop some programs (always in backend), and in the free hours i'm trying to become a RPG master.
-My main languages are Python, Java and C++, furthermore i'm trying to learn Rust.
+My main languages are Python, Java and C++, furthermore i'm trying to learn Rust and R.

 My principal interest is in AI and ML algorithms (i must have watched a lot of sci-fi movies), and i want to became a specialist in these areas, therefore i'm open to participating in collaborations that will help me to improve my tech skills.